 Before deciding what the future holds for the price of Bitcoin Gold, it’s important to look at what upgrades and developments are planned in the coming months.
 Bitcoin Gold’s roadmap reveals the following key goals for upcoming times:

 - The integration of the BitcoinJS, BitcoinJ and CoPay open-source libraries.

 - Lightning Network integration to allow faster transaction speeds, greater transaction processing power and reduced fees.

-- Support for P2Pool (a decentralized approach to mining pools).
+- Support for P2Pool (a decentralised approach to mining pools).